Just Get Over It

 What you need is someone who’s going to sit down with you, hear your story, ask the right questions, and help you gain insight into what’s happening and what you can do about it.

-That’s why I believe that counseling, coaching or therapy is so important.
+That’s why I believe that counseling, coaching, or therapy is so important.
 Your friends and family do their best, but they’re not professionals.
 They’re too close to the situation.
 They have a stake in getting you back to normal, not helping you wake up to the way your life has changed.

 So please … don’t get over it.
 Face it.
 Explore it.
 Dig deep.
 Don’t turn your back on what’s happening to you, for the sake of keeping other people happy.